Netivot: Transportation

 Netivot is accessible by Highway 34, Highway 25 and Route 232.

 The Ashkelon–Beersheba railway, a new railway line which connected Netivot with Tel Aviv and Beersheba, was inaugurated in February 2015.
 The Netivot railway station located on the western outskirts of the city, was opened on February 15, 2015.
 A bus terminal is located adjacent to the station.

-Local culture
+Culture

 Netivot is known for being the home of Jewish mystics and as a popular pilgrimage site.
-The growth of mysticism and sacred sites in Netivot led to it being dubbed the "Varanasi of Israel".
-The most prominent rabbis in Netivot include Baruch Abuhateizra, Yaakov Israel Ifergan and Yoram Abergel.
-On the anniversary of the Baba Sali's death, thousands of pilgrims come to Netivot to visit his tomb.
+The growth of mysticism and sacred sites in Netivot led to it being dubbed the "Varanasi of Israel."

+Important rabbinical figures tied to Netivot include Yaakov Israel Ifergan, Yoram Abergel, and most prominently, Israel Abuhatzeira (Hebrew: ר׳ יִשְׂרָאֵל אַבּוּחַצִירָא) – the "Babi Sali" (1889–1984), a renowned Moroccan-born, Sephardic-Kabbalist rabbi, who had eventually settled there.

+Once a year, on the Hebrew date of his death, thousands of followers descend on the tomb in commemoration.

 Eleven local newspapers are published in the city.

 Three successful nightclubs have opened in Netivot which also draw clientele from out of town, attracting young people from Ashkelon, Beersheba, Omer, Lehavim, Ofakim, and Sderot.

-Future development
+Development plans

-Two additional neighborhoods with a total of 3,600 new housing units are planned for Netivot.
-They are expected to double the city's population.
-Two large supermarkets are also planned for the city, in addition to the seven already built there.
+In 2019, two new neighborhoods with a total of 3,600 housing units planned for Netivot were expected to double the city's population.
+Two large supermarkets were also planned which would bring the total to 9.